weronikaabednarz/Employee-Manager/README.md

 # Employee Manager Project

-The project presenting data on the employees of a transport company, using:
+The project to automate work with data on employees of a transport company, using:
 - tables,
 - queries,
 - forms,